terraform-ibm-modules/terraform-ibm-rhel-ai/solutions/rhelai_vpc/README.md

 *Example: if the prefix is `rhelai` then the resource group name will be `rhelai-rg`*

 **existing_resource_group:** You can select existing resource group if you don't want to create a new resource group.
-If you don't have existing resource group the select `null` which is the default.
+If you don't have existing resource group then select `null` which is the default.
 The `null` option will create a new resource group with the prefix such as `{prefix}-rg`

 **region:** Select a region where you want to deploy the resources.
 All the available regions are shown in the dropdown.